robotools/fontParts/documentation/source/objectref/objects/info.rst

 :class:`Info <BaseInfo>` validates any value set for a `Info <BaseInfo>` item, but does not check if the data is sane (i.e., you can set valid but incorrect data).

+For a list of info attributes, refer to the `UFO fontinfo.plist Specification <https://unifiedfontobject.org/versions/ufo3/fontinfo.plist/#specification>`_.

 ********
 Overview
 ********